 In order to find the total addressable market, we can follow the 80–20 rule.

 20% of Population in 20 cities = 7,869,000 .
 Assuming Avg Monthly spend on food outside the house is Rs 1000.

-All factors mentioned above present a decent opportunity if someone wants to venture in a food truck business.
-Moreover, a food truck can be started in a fraction of money that is needed to start and run a restaurant.
+All factors mentioned above present a decent opportunity if someone wants to venture into a food truck business.
+Moreover, a food truck can be started in a fraction of the money that is needed to start and run a restaurant.

 This can be viewed on a 2X2 Matric.
 The x-axis represents Gourmet Vs Traditional Food.
 Y-Axis represents Healthy vs Unhealthy Food.

 In order to better understand the matrix, Let’s map it with food items

 - Traditional & Healthy food can include- Bajra Roti, Dal, Salad and Carrot Juices

 - Traditional and Unhealthy food include -> Chicken Tikka Butter Masala with Butter Nan and Coke